 ACH disputes are different from CC Chargeback disputes.
-While most ACH returns are automatic, not customer initiated, such as insufficient funds or account closed (see more on that here).
+Most ACH returns are automatic, not customer initiated, such as insufficient funds or account closed (see more on that here).
 ACH returns for "unauthorized" reason codes (R05, R07, R10, R29, and R51) are the rough equivalent of disputes, and the bank account holder usually initiates them.
-The issuing bank will make the final determination wether or not to clawback disputed funds.
+The issuing bank will make the final determination whether or not to clawback disputed funds.

 Table of Contents